Education

 Cristina Pattuelli

-This course provides an introduction to the fundamentals of Linked Open Data principles, technologies and practices.
-The full life-cycle from linked data generation to consumption will be addressed, along with concepts of data modeling, RDF vocabularies, dereferenceable URIs, semantic enrichment and linked data publishing and dissemination.
-Through a series of readings, guest speakers, and projects we will explore the latest linked open data developments in cultural heritage.
+This course provided an introduction to the fundamentals of Linked Open Data principles, technologies and practices.
+The full life-cycle from linked data generation to consumption were be addressed, along with concepts of data modeling, RDF vocabularies, dereferenceable URIs, semantic enrichment and linked data publishing and dissemination.
+Through a series of readings, guest speakers, and projects we explored the latest linked open data developments in cultural heritage.
 Student Projects

 Programming for Cultural Heritage (INFO 664), Pratt Institute